dendisuhubdy/armadillo/README.md

 ### 2: Citation Details

-Please cite one (or both) of the following papers if you use Armadillo in your research and/or software.
+Please cite the following papers if you use Armadillo in your research and/or software.
 Citations are useful for the continued development and maintenance of the library.

   * Conrad Sanderson and Ryan Curtin.
     Armadillo: a template-based C++ library for linear algebra.